kvasilisav/Project_QuantStrategy_with_backtesting/README.md

-This project focuses on constructing a dynamic portfolio of corporate bonds.
+This project was completed as part of the **School of Quants** Python course.
+It focuses on constructing a dynamic portfolio of corporate bonds.
 The strategy is based on two key heuristics combined with systematic hyperparameter optimization and portfolio construction using the vectorbt library.

 ## Heuristics for Weight Adjustment